 VIVEON HEALTH ACQUISITION CORP.
 Announces that Redemption Reversals in Connection with Vote to Consummate its Initial Business Combination with Suneva Medical, Inc. Are Extended Until December 23, 2022.

-/EIN News/ -- NEW YORK, Dec.
+NEW YORK, Dec.
 21, 2022 (GLOBE NEWSWIRE) -- Viveon Health Acquisition Corp.
-(NYSE American: VHAQ, VHAQW, VHAQR, VHAQU), a special purpose acquisition company (the “Company”), today announced that it will allow those holders of shares of the Company’s common stock sold as part of the units issued in its initial public offering who elected to redeem their common stock (“Redeeming Stockholders”) in connection with the special meeting of stockholders held today at 10:30 AM EST (the “Special Meeting”), to reverse their redemption requests by sending a DTC DWAC (Deposit/Withdrawal At Custodian) request to the Company’s transfer agent, Continental Stock Transfer & Trust Company, by 5:00 PM EST on Friday, December 23, 2022.
+VHAQ VHAQW, VHAQR, VHAQU))), a special purpose acquisition company (the "Company"), today announced that it will allow those holders of shares of the Company's common stock sold as part of the units issued in its initial public offering who elected to redeem their common stock ("Redeeming Stockholders") in connection with the special meeting of stockholders held today at 10:30 AM EST (the "Special Meeting"), to reverse their redemption requests by sending a DTC DWAC (Deposit/Withdrawal At Custodian) request to the Company's transfer agent, Continental Stock Transfer & Trust Company, by 5:00 PM EST on Friday, December 23, 2022.

 In connection with the Special Meeting, the Company received requests to redeem 4,628,145 shares from the Redeeming Stockholders.
 The per-share pro rata portion of the trust account on December 19, 2022 was approximately $10.58.
 There are 404,729 non-redeemed shares remaining at the time of this press release.